 Best Mountain Hikes In Olympic National Park

 To extend this trail into a 12.5 mile loop with 4,750 feet of elevation gain, continue south on the trail past Lake Angeles and connect to the Klahhane Ridge Trail.
 The route follows the spine of the valley northward past alpine meadows, basalt outcrops, and mountainous terrain.
 This loop is a fun option for a weekend return trip.
 If you choose backpacking, make sure you bring a backpacking permit.

-See also Best Dog For Friendly
+See also Dog Friendly Things To Do Near Me

+Best Mountain Hikes In Olympic National Park